palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

 The ``-g`` means that we're installing the packages globally.
 You'll be able to run these from any directory on your computer.

+The ``@`` followed by numbers after the ``yo`` package means we're installing a specific version.
+Codebases often change quickly, and by specifying a version, you're protecting yourself against future changes that could break your code.

 Next we'll install `Gulp <https://gulpjs.com/>`_, a helpful Node.js utility for running a framework on your computer as you develop a site.
 Again, we turn to npm.

 .. code-block:: bash